Sitara Hewitt

-Sitara Hewitt (also known as Tara Hewitt; born 27 December 1981) is a Canadian American film and television actress.
+Sitara Hewitt (also known as Tara Hewitt; born December 27, 1981) is a Canadian American film and television actress and model.

 Background

 Sitara Hewitt is the daughter of a Pakistani mother, Dr. Farida Hewitt and a Welsh father, Dr. Kenneth Hewitt.
 Her parents are professors at Wilfrid Laurier University.
 Sitara was raised primarily in Elora, Ontario, where she attended St. John's-Kilmarnock School.
 During her childhood she spent time living in the Himalayan mountains, specifically in the Hunza Valley of Gilgit-Baltistan where her parents did their academic field research on both the glaciers and in the small villages in the valleys.

 Hewitt was married to American actor Jessie Pavelka and they have a son, Rowan, who was born in 2010.
 Pavelka and Hewitt separated in 2015 and divorced late 2016.
-But they remarried 2022.

 She is fluent in both Urdu, and English and is semi-fluent in Balti.
 Hewitt was raised Christian as both of her parents are Anglican Christians.
 Her first name "Sitara", means "star" in Urdu.

 Hewitt revealed in a post that she had been a citizen of the United States for some time.